 With the frenzy of Christmas fast approaching, many of us homeschool moms feel the pressure of PERFECTION.
-Not only do we feel the urgency of preparing our homes for holiday gatherings and orchestrating meaningful family traditions, we ALSO have the added duty of on-going lesson planning and school instruction.
+Not only do we feel the urgency of preparing our homes for holiday gatherings and orchestrating meaningful family traditions, but we ALSO have the added duty of on-going lesson planning and school instruction.

-While some moms march with normal homeschool cadence during the Christmas season, I much prefer to allow Christmas with all of its unequalled flurry to be a welcomed diversion from FORMAL instruction.
+While some moms march with normal homeschool cadence during the Christmas season, I much prefer to allow Christmas with all of its unequaled flurry to be a welcomed diversion from FORMAL instruction.
 During most of the month of December, we pack the school books away, say goodbye to our well-ordered routine, and welcome REST.

 BUT, just because our school has been packed away doesn’t mean that learning has to come to a halt.
 On the contrary, there is much to be learned during this singular season.
 Our learning just comes in different form.